 - PowerLanguage has a flat learning curve but allows you to automate complicated routines very easily.

-- You do have the option of Multicharts.net which is C# programming language and is .NET trading platform.
-You can combine features of Multicharts with the endless possibilities of .NET.
+- You do have the option of Multicharts.net, which is C# programming language and is .NET trading platform.
+You can combine the features of Multicharts with the endless possibilities of .NET.

 - Using Multichart.NET allows you to create custom indicators and strategies just like NinjaTrader.